Nationwide Property Records and Title Search

 Investor Resources →Attorneys & Legal Professionals

-Access preliminary title reports, chain of title abstracts, and lien searches for litigation support, estate administration, judgment recovery, and real estate closings.
+Access preliminary title reports, chain of title abstracts, and lien searches for litigation support, estate administration, and real estate closings.
+Use our probate heir search to locate heirs through property records.

 Verify marketable title and lien position before funding mortgage loans.
-Expanded title search reports provide the documentation lenders require for underwriting decisions.
+Expanded title search reports provide documentation lenders require for underwriting.

 Supplement your research with our nationwide title plant access covering 3,250+ counties.
 Abstractor services available for documents on microfilm, microfiche, and building permits.